YashdalfTheGray/ieee-workshop/particle/README.md

 * 4.7k Ohm resistor
 * Jumper wire for connections

-## Code
+## Schematics and Code

+The circuit is built exactly like the circuit in the cloud data logger tutorial.
 The code for the Particle Photon is included in the `sensor-hub.cpp` file.

 ## Particle resources